PAGE UPDATED: 08.02.2023

 Our favourite motorhome cleaning products

-The average car cleaning shampoos don’t quite cut the mustard with vans!
+The average car cleaning shampoos don’t quite cut the mustard with vans.
 Yes, they will do the job but what we’ve found is that motorhomes tend to get black streaks from the window trims, gutters and seals.
-Normal car shampoo doesn’t seem to be so effective in removing these.
+Normal car shampoo doesn’t seem to be so effective at removing these.

 We’ve found Dirt Busters Wash and Wax to be the best shampoo as it includes a cleaning solution specifically designed to tackle those blasted streaks!
 And it’s not just us saying this.
 Read the reviews on amazon and you’ll find most folks score it 4 or 5 stars.

 We use a telescopic-handled squeegee brush to wash the higher parts of the van and the over-cab windows.
 The collapsible bucket (below) is a handy way to save space if you’re going to be storing it in your van.

 We keep our van fairly clean to avoid a build-up of green algae but if yours has a problem with the old green mossy stuff – especially if you store the van for long periods – we suggest Wet and Forget Moss and Algae Remover.

 If the shampoo doesn’t get rid of all the black streaks, we’ve found a quick rub with ‘Silky‘ will remove most of the more embedded ones.